ivyc81/express-jobly/README.md

 # Jobly (backend)
-An server side app with a RESTful API.<br/>
+A server side app with a RESTful API.<br/>

 ## Technologies
 * JavaScript